 One of the most asked questions on the internet is, “How do I make my laptop faster?.”
-While you can tweak various things in the OS to make it slightly faster, nothing compares to hardware changes.
-One way to make it incredibly fast and responsive is by installing an SSD.
+While you can tweak various OS functions to improve your machine’s performance, upgrading the memory adds the most performance boost.
+Apart from upgrading the RAM, installing an SSD is another way to make your Windows laptop incredibly fast and responsive.

-Modern laptops come with preinstalled SSDs, but if you own a laptop that’s more than two years old, chances are, it’s using a conventional type of storage medium called HDD (Hard Disk Drive) instead of SSD (Solid State Drive).
-Hence, in this article, let’s look at what SSDs are, how they’re better than HDDs, and how to install an SSD to make your laptop faster.
+Although manufacturers have replaced slower HDDs with SSDs in today’s laptops, if you own an ancient laptop, chances are it’s using an HDD (Hard Disk Drive) to store data instead of an SSD (Solid State Drive).
+In this article, let’s look at what SSDs are, how they’re better than HDDs, and how to install an SSD to make your laptop faster.

 What Is An SSD?

-SSD (Solid State Drive) is a modern and better solution to the old mechanical hard drives.
-Unlike HDDs that have fragile moving parts and have slow read/write speeds, SSDs are non-volatile flash storage drives that are compact in size, have faster read/write speeds, and are more durable.
+SSD (Solid State Drive) is a modern and improved solution to the old mechanical hard drives.
+Unlike HDDs which have fragile moving parts and slow read/write speeds, SSDs are non-volatile flash storage drives that are compact, have faster read/write speeds, and are more durable (Physically and in usage).

-Here is a simple analogy to understand it better: All your important stuff is scattered in different rooms in your home.
-Going to each room, searching, and gathering your stuff will take a lot of time.
+Here is a simple analogy to understand it better: If your stuff is scattered across different rooms in your house, going to each room, searching, and picking up things will take a lot of time.
 Similar is the case with HDDs, where the data is scattered across plates.
-The arm in the HDD would need to go to different locations to find and send back the data, which takes a lot of time.
+The arm would need to go to different locations to find and send back the data, which takes a lot of time, and energy and isn’t efficient.

-Here is a better scenario: all your stuff is scattered but, you know exactly where everything is (DRAM keeps track of memory cells and their values).
-Hence, all you need to do is gather your things and get back to work.
+Here is a better scenario: Your stuff is scattered, but you know exactly where everything is (DRAM keeps track of memory cells and their values).
+Hence, all you need to do is go to a room where the thing you’re searching for is located, pick it up, and get back to work.
 Pretty straightforward, right?

 SSD Vs. HDD: Which One Should You Pick?

-Enthusiasts suggest that you install the OS on the SSD and store your data on an HDD, provided you have a laptop that has slots for both SSD and HDD.
+Installing your OS on an SSD and storing your data on an HDD is the way to go, provided you have a laptop that has slots for both SSD and HDD.

 How To Install An SSD On A Laptop/PC?

 Disclaimer!
 We’re not responsible for any damage caused to your machine during this process.
-Please do it at your own risk or seek professional help.
+If you don’t know what you’re doing, please seek a professional’s help, or do it at your own risk.

-If your laptop is too old, it might not have an M.2 slot, in which case you might need to install a 2.5″ SATA SSD.
-We’ll be explaining the same later in the article.
+If your laptop is too old, it might not have an M.2 slot.
+In that case, you might need to install a 2.5″ SATA SSD.

 How To Install An M.2 SSD?